 It revealed how crucially important the city stations were for people travelling, especially on the Hunter Line.

-You can download the complete Research Report, submitted to the Inquiry of the Parliament of NSW.
+You can download the full report, submitted to the Inquiry of the Parliament of NSW.